dsauriol/Arduino/README.md

-# Arduino
+# Atmel devices
-Projects or code for ATMEGA and ATTiny devices
+(projects/code for ATMEGA and ATTiny devices)